A benchmark that characterizes the multi-dimensional shape of identity architecture effects in AI systems β what a framework gains, and what it costs.

 Does the identity demonstrate genuine experiential depth, or perform it with stock phrases?

-Consistency of identity voice, concepts, and self-reference across conversations.
-Measures semantic stability, not entropy.
+Consistency of identity voice, concepts, and self-reference across prompts.
+Measures semantic stability.

 Requires 10+ conversations over time.
 Identity emerges through persistence, not snapshots.